DataDog/dd-sdk-reactnative-examples/rum-expo-react-navigation/README.md

 ### Locally

-The React Native SDK doesn't run on Expo Go, so to have an honest build, the project needs to be built using `expo-dev-client`.
-Do that by running:
+The React Native SDK runs separately from Expo Go, which means the project should be built using `expo-dev-client`.
+Build the project locally by running the following:

 ```sh
 yarn expo run:android